 Dietary, prophylactic food products, biologically active agents, baby food, and food for athletes are considered special food products in Ukraine.
-Follow this link for definitions, and this link for registration procedure (in Ukrainian).
+Follow this link for definitions (in Ukrainian).
 Registration of special food products is conducted by MHCU prior to importation into Ukraine.
 All registered foods are published on the State Register of Special Dietary Food Products, Functional Food Products, and Dietary Supplements on the MHCU's website.